 4048: Communicable Diseases

 The ESU strives to provide a safe environment for both students and staff while safeguarding the rights of all students and employees, including those with communicable diseases.
+The ESU complies with Neb.
+Rev. Stat. §§ 79-217 to 79-223 and Title 173 Nebraska Administrative Code, Chapter 3.

 Infection and Exposure Control Procedures/Universal Precautions.
 The ESU will monitor the information available through the Federal Centers for Disease Control, the Nebraska Department of Health and Human Services, and the Occupational Safety and Health Administration.
 This policy and any procedures, universal precautions, or exposure control plan will be modified, if appropriate, based upon the best new medical information provided by the above sources.